Raphael Bove

-Raphael Bove (born 5 March 1977) is an Italian Australian former professional football (soccer) player who represented Australia at international level.
+Raphael Bove (born 5 March 1977) is an Italian Australian former professional footballer who represented Australia at international level.

 Career

 Bove was born in Cassino, Italy, and moved to Australia at a young age.
 He played his early football in Europe, appearing with teams including Dutch club SC Heerenveen and Scottish side Dundee United.

 Bove was part of the Australian squad at the 1997 FIFA World Youth Championship, making two substitute appearances.
 He made his full international debut in November 1998, when his 90th-minute substitute appearance in the friendly match against the United States made him the 442nd player to represent Australia.
 Hayden Foxe, who started the match, also made his debut in the 0–0 draw in San Jose.